 - Unlike many wines, which improve with age, extra virgin olive oil is perishable: like all natural fruit juices, its flavor and aroma begin to deteriorate within a few months of milling, a decline that accelerate when the oil is bottled, and really speeds up when the bottle is opened.
 To get the freshest oil, and cut out middle-men who often muddy olive oil transparency and quality, buy as close to the mill as possible.
 If you’re lucky enough to live near a mill – common around the Mediterranean, and more and more so in other areas of the world with a Mediterranean-like climate, like Australia, S. Africa, California, Texas, Georgia – visit it during the harvest to see how olives are picked, crushed, stirred, and spun into olive oil.
 I’ve included many profiles of millers and oil makers in the US, the Mediterranean, Australia and elsewhere to be found in my book Extra Virginity, which captures their craftsmanship and perfectionism despite a day-to-day struggle with fraud.

 - If a mill is out of reach, find a store where you can taste olive oils in a range of styles before you buy them, and where the staff can answer a few basic questions about how, where and by whom the oils were made.
 Specialty olive oil stores and oil bars are becoming more common, and a growing number of delicatessens, markets and supermarkets have an oil bar.
 In North America, four model institutions are The Olive Press in Sonoma, California; Zingerman’s Deli in Ann Arbor, Michigan; Eataly in Manhattan; and Amphora Nueva in Berkeley, though specialty olive oil stores and oil bars are becoming more common, and a growing number of delicatessens, markets and supermarkets contain an oil bar.
 Franchise chains like We Olive and Oil and Vinegar also offer a wide selection and often knowledgeable salespeople.

-- When you can’t taste the oil first, visit a vendor that performs stringent quality control in their production and selection of oils, such as Zingerman’s, Corti Brothers or Fairway Market.
+- When you can’t taste the oil first, visit a vendor that performs stringent quality control in their production and selection of oils, such as Zingerman’s, Corti Brothers, Fairway Market, or the superb selection offered online at Olive Oil Lovers.